Session 1: Spatial Analysis of Sequencing Data

 ## 27 25

-These are the number of samples we have for each of the three data sets.
+These are the number of samples we have.

 table(brain_reference$sample)